flix-/keeto-doc/source/concept.rst

 interaction is explained.
 Note that flow **(a)** is periodically and all others are run on each SSH connection attempt.

-**(a)** A Public Key Infrastructure (PKI) is responsible for the whole lifecycle management of X.509 certificates.
-This X.509 certificates are distributed to a Directory Service where they can be used by Keeto.
+**(a)** A Public Key Infrastructure (PKI) is responsible for managing the whole lifecycle of X.509 certificates.
+This managed X.509 certificates are distributed to a Directory Service where they can be used by Keeto.

 **(b)** The SSH connection is triggered by a SSH protocol aware client such as PuTTY, FileZilla or WinSCP.
 An OpenSSH server receives the